Controversies

 With the support of independent institutions and renowned national and international experts, it has conducted and continues to develop studies focused on understanding the geological phenomenon, as well as analyzing the stability of rock salt wells, which are no longer in operation.
 The results of these studies are periodically shared with the ANM and other competent authorities, with whom the Company maintains ongoing dialogue.

 In this regard, measures were presented to the ANM to close the salt extraction fronts in Maceió, including measures to close and monitor their wells.
-These measures were approved by the ANM and are being implemented by Braskem.
+These measures were approved by ANM and are being implemented by Braskem.

-Regarding the Residents’ Agreement, as of June 30, 2025, approximately 14,533 properties had been vacated and 19,190 compensation proposals had been submitted to residents, business owners, and merchants, with more than 19,072 compensation payments having been made.
-The overall acceptance rate for the proposals is 99.9%.
+Regarding the Residents’ Agreement, as of September 30, 2025, approximately 14,535 properties had been vacated and 19,197 compensation proposals had been submitted to residents, business owners, and merchants, with more than 19,102 compensation payments having been made.
+The overall acceptance rate for the proposals is 99.6%.
 Braskem paid out more than R$4.2 billion in compensation, financial assistance, and attorney fees.

 For the closure and monitoring of the salt caverns, stabilization and monitoring actions were defined for all 35 existing mining fronts based on sonar results and technical studies.
 It is reiterated that any need for additional actions is continuously assessed by the Company and is based on technical studies prepared by external experts.
 These studies are submitted to the appropriate authorities and adhere to the deadlines agreed upon within the scope of the mine closure plan, which is publicly available and regularly reassessed with the ANM.
 Subsidence is a dynamic process present in the area of the priority action lines map and must continue to be monitored during the actions outlined in the closure plan.